Blog Posts

 Sekonyer River Kumai

-Walking through the forest for about 30 minutes and you get to the feeding spot.
+Walking through the forest for about 30 minutes you get to the feeding spot.
 Here the mosquitoes are much more numerous and ferocious.
 Visitors are only allowed to see Orangutans from a distance of 10-15 meters.
-The ranger in charge of feeding brought two baskets filled with fruits such as bananas, mangoes and corn.
+The ranger in charge of feeding brought two baskets filled with fruits such as bananas, mangoes, and corn.
 They shout at each other making “auuuu” sound to call and notify their Orangutans friend that their meal time has arrived.
 Not long after, Orangutans came from all directions and many were hanging from one tree to another.
 What an amazing sight!

 At the end of the afternoon and feeding time, return to the Klotok to continue the next activity not far from Tanjung Harapan, it is watching the proboscis monkeys sunbathing in the afternoon on a tree.
 There are tens or even hundreds of proboscis monkeys, both young and adults.
 Proboscis monkeys really like the warm afternoon air to sunbathe and appear in the trees.